 The Society takes a leading role in helping local residents present evidence in determinations of licensing applications and at licensing panel hearings.

 As a result, many demands for unreasonably extended opening hours are refused.
-Pub and bar drinking are important social activities but must be balanced with the rights of nearby residents to have an undisturbed night’s sleep.
+Pub and bar drinking are pleasant social activities but must be balanced with the rights of nearby residents to have an undisturbed night’s sleep.

 Engaging with the Police